Suarez shuts down Braves, Phils win series opener after Harper's early exit

 Michael Harris II led off the fifth with a bloop single to shallow center and the Braves eventually loaded the bases.
 Suarez worked gutsily around the trouble, getting Matt Olson to whiff on a 2-2 high heater.
 He shrugged off a leadoff hit in the sixth, too.

+“It was a very long inning,” Suarez said of the fifth.
+“I was just thinking about trying to get out of it as quickly as I possibly could.
+It got complicated for a second there, but we were able to fight through.”

 Out of the bullpen, the Phillies turned to Orion Kerkering, Matt Strahm and Jordan Romano.
-All three did their jobs well.
+All three did their job well.

 The Phillies summoned a two-out rally in the eighth inning, capitalizing on Daysbel Hernandez's erratic control and providing Romano an insurance run.
 Bohm scored his (and the Phillies') second run when J.T.
 Realmuto walked with the bases loaded.